neloefm1/SenseFOG-Documentation/README.md

 ### Computation of Gait Cycle
 During offline analysis, gait cycles were identified using the accelerometer signal in the anterior-posterior plane (x-axis) and the gyroscope signal in the medial-lateral direction (y-axis) with angular velocity expressed in the sagittal plane.
 We characterized each gait cycle by identifying the midswing, defined by the gyroscope’s peak-angular velocity exceeding a threshold of 50°/s.
 Using a time window of 500 ms before and after each midswing, the preceding toe-offs and the succeeding heel strikes were identified.
 Toe off was marked as the minimum acceleration in the anterior-posterior plane and heel strike as the minimum angular velocity in the sagittal plane before maximum anterior-posterior acceleration, respectively.
 A 100% full stride encompassed the timespan between two consecutive heel strikes of the same leg.
 Gait cycles exceeding a duration of > 2.5 s were discarded.
 Temporal and spatial gait parameters from these regular gait cycles (referred to as “walking” in the following”) were computed for each subject and gait condition.

+### Assessment of disease laterality
+We obtained further clinical characteristics by recording motor symptoms (MDS-UPDRS part III in medication off / stimulation off and medication on / stimulation on) including evaluation of the MDS-UPDRS III hemibody scores to determine disease-lateralization (calculated as sum of the rigidity (item 3.3), akinesia (items 3.4-3.8), and tremor (items 3.15-3.17) scores for one side, ranging from 0 to 44).
+The hemibody ranking highest on the MDS-UPDRS sum score was chosen as disease dominant side and the contralateral STN chosen as disease dominant STN.

 ### Additional data acquired
 A brief indication of data other than the